zwiegand/final-project/README.md

 can assign the *indexPath* variable to wherever you have stored the index on your local machine.
 *indexPath* is the path for how it was stored on my machine, and can serve as an example.

-Link for my best index :
+Link for my best index : https://drive.google.com/file/d/18-YjcF_AWUdnFvi5PQ3tdF_7NVzkOnIS/view?usp=sharing If you have this link you should be able to download, email me at zwiegand@email.arizona.edu immediately if you have problems.

 **Running Instructions**